 Conclusion

-Trolling is methodical fishing—part navigation, part puzzle-solving.
+Trolling is methodical fishing-part navigation, part puzzle-solving, and one of the most productive fishing techniques for big open water.
 Master speed and depth control, use line-counter reels and electronics to make your success repeatable, and pay close attention to every strike.
 Do that, and you will turn big, intimidating water into a place where you consistently put fish in the boat.